rgitrepo/kubernetes-beginner-to-pro/docs/day2/rest-grpc-api.md

 - **Multiplexing in gRPC**: gRPC supports full-duplex communication, allowing simultaneous bidirectional data transfer.
 This is a significant advantage over HTTP/1.1, which only allows one-way communication at a time.
 - **Protocol Buffers**: gRPC uses Protocol Buffers (protobuf) for efficient data serialization.
 This binary format is faster and more compact than text-based formats like JSON, making it ideal for high-performance applications.
 - **ETCD and Kubernetes**: In Kubernetes, components like ETCD communicate using gRPC.
 ETCD is a distributed key-value store that Kubernetes uses for storing all its cluster data.
 Understanding gRPC is essential for working with modern cloud-native technologies like Kubernetes.
+- **RESTful APIs** (HTTP/1.1 and JSON) are primarily used for communication between the kube-apiserver and other components like kube-scheduler, kube-controller-manager, and kubelet.
 ---

 ### Conclusion